 If you are in any of these situations, time is critical.
 Contact Kingwell Immigration Law today to discuss your options and fight for your right to stay in Canada.

-When a person is ordered to leave Canada, they receive one of the following removal orders, each with different legal consequences.
-Understanding your removal order is essential in determining your legal options and possible appeals.
+When a person is ordered to leave Canada, they receive one of three removal orders, each carrying different legal consequences.
+The type issued determines your appeal rights and what is required before you can return.

 Departure Orders